Sampling-based quasiprobability simulation for fault-tolerant quantum error correction on the surface codes under coherent noise: Simulation of QEC circuits under coherent noise

-where $\mathcal{P}_b$ is the projection onto $\op{b}$.
 If the noise introduced in $\mathcal{E}_\text{synd}$ is a stochastic Pauli or Clifford error, one can simulate $\mathcal{E}_\text{synd}$ efficiently and can estimate the logical error rate $p_L$.
 However, efficient simulatability vanishes if noise involves non-Clifford channels.